A Simple Convergence Analysis of Bregman Proximal Gradient Algorithm: Introduction

+We summarize our main contributions as follows.
+In this paper, we show that PGA-$\mathcal{B}$ can be viewed as PPA-$\mathcal{B}$ with a special choice of Bregman distance, and thus the convergence results of PGA-$\mathcal{B}$ inherit existing convergence results of PPA-$\mathcal{B}$.
+Following this viewpoint, we obtain a tighter bound of the convergence rate of the function value residual, and our result avoids involving the symmetry coefficient in \cite{bolte_BPGA}.
+Lastly, we propose a line search variant of PGA-$\mathcal{B}$ and characterize its convergence rate.

 The rest of the paper is organized as follows.
-In Section \ref{sec:Pre}, we introduce necessary definitions and properties that are useful for our analysis.
-In Section \ref{sec:BPGA}, we present connections of PGA and BPGA to GPPA.
-In Section \ref{sec: BPGA line}, we further develop PGA and BPGA with line search.
-Finally in Section \ref{sec:conclude}, we conclude our paper with a few remarks on our results.
+In Section \S\ref{sec: distance}, we recall the definition of Bregman distance, unify PGA-$\mathcal{B}$ as a special case of PPA-$\mathcal{B}$ and discuss its convergence results.
+In Section \S\ref{sec: line search}, we propose a line search variant of PGA-$\mathcal{B}$ and characterize its convergence rate.
+In Section \S \ref{sec: exp}, we compare the convergence behavior between PGA-$\mathcal{B}$ and its line search variant via numerical experiments.
+Finally in Section \S \ref{sec:conclude}, we conclude our paper with a few remarks on our results.